-Talk It Out and Plan Ahead
+1. Talk About What They Like and Plan Ahead

-Forget About Your Penis, for a Bit
+2. Forget About Your Penis (for a Bit)

 Monotony is a terrible thing to associate with sex.
 In fact, it’s often what people say drove them, in part, into affairs.
 “People in long-term marriages, or long-term partnerships, can sometimes become a little less curious about their partner.
 They can stop being adventurous, or stop growing in their erotic lives,” Dr. Tammy Nelson, sex therapist and author of the book When You’re the One Who Cheats previously told Fatherly.
 Fortunately, there are lots of ways to avoid falling into that trap.
 Role-play is a pretty popular bedroom stunt.
 Talking dirty is another one.
 And it doesn’t even have to get that involved.
 Mixing up the positions, even the places you have sex can help reignite diminishing bedroom flames.
 Remain cognizant of that fact, and take active steps to avoid falling into too much of a “routine.”